The Best Professionally Installed Home Security Systems in 2025

 Our Methodology: How We Tested and Ranked the Systems

-Letting strangers into your home is serious.
-That’s why we took assembling this guide so seriously.
-Here are the criteria we considered before putting a brand on our list.
+Letting someone into your home to install a security system is almost always safe and better for hardwired security systems, but it’s still a serious business.
+Here are the three main criteria we considered before putting a brand on our list.

 Recap

-Installing a security system takes time, effort, and technical know-how.
-Some systems we’ve installed only require placing a battery-powered security camera in the right spot, but more advanced systems, like Vivint, can be as complicated as wiring six cameras to our home electrical system.
-That’s when professional installation is always needed.
+Some security systems we’ve installed only required placing a battery-powered security camera in the right spot, but more advanced systems, like Vivint, can be as complicated as wiring six cameras to our home electrical system.
+That’s when professional installation is the right choice.

 FAQs